 The outsourcing will also cause logistics costs, as many studios offer photo services only on their premises.
 For hundreds and thousands of product pictures to be shot and edited, count plenty of time and high costs.
 What’s more, you might find yourself limited by the supply of talented photographers in your area or surging prices due to low availability of their pipeline.
 Quality comes at a cost, you know it well.

 Both medium-sized and large businesses can recur to traditional product photography fully consciously, aiming at the highest possible quality, good work relationships with the contractor, and coping with large time-spans for photo production.
 However, photo automation comes as a modern alternative, which can match quality and cost requirements.

 At the cost of a single investment in an automated photo studio, you will receive a significantly faster time-to market time, lower operational costs and precise scalability/repeatability of the solution.

 With the growth of your business in mind, you will not need to worry about scaling up your photo operations.
 The know-how on how to capture your own products stays in your company saved in template files for controlling image capture, post-production and publish.
 It’s easy to replicate the photo workstation to multiply photo production volumes.

 To produce Amazon photography that will stand out from your competition, you need not only to meet technical requirements, but above all provide unique, quality and engaging images in a consistent way.
-Whether you choose outsourcing, or an in-house traditional or automated photo studio, you still need a good process and a way to scale your operations.
+Professional photos are key to build purchase intent, increase conversions and entice clients.
+Whether you choose outsourcing to Amazon product photography services, or an in-house traditional or automated photo studio, you still need a good process and a way to scale your operations.

 I sincerely wish that one day you join the elite 200,000 sellers who achieved more than $100,000 in annual sales.
-And if you’re already there, that you will pave your way to cost- and time-effectiveness that will serve you for years.
+And if you’re already there, that you will pave your way to best value with cost- and time-effectiveness that will serve you for years.

 All the best on the Amazon highway!